jdiwnab/OrbitSim/Readme.md

 * Runge-Kutta
  * Estimates, based on differential equations, 4 sub steps, to correct for more error

-This simulator uses the third algorithm, as it gave the best accuracy without costing in speed.
+This simulator defaults to Runge-Kutta, as it is reasonably fast, and very accurate.
+It also implements Euler and Verlet as options as they are faster, but these tend to be unstable for tight orbits.

 ### Orbital velocity
 When adding a new object, the panel is initialized with a resonable first guess of a circular orbit.
 This is because the velocity of a circular orbit is approximatly: